Contents

 Pregnancy

-If you have mild or moderate stenosis and your left heart muscle (ventricle) is functioning normally, you can have a safe pregnancy, but you need medical supervision throughout the pregnancy.
+If you have mild or moderate aortic stenosis and your left heart muscle (left ventricle) is functioning normally, you can have a safe pregnancy, but you need medical supervision throughout the pregnancy.
 Sometimes balloon valvuloplasty can be done to relieve symptoms if they occur during pregnancy but only when symptoms can’t be controlled by medication and bed rest.

-Pregnancy in aortic regurgitation is better tolerated, but if the regurgitation has weakened the heart muscle and signs of heart failure are present before pregnancy, the risk posed by pregnancy is higher.
+Pregnancy in aortic regurgitation is better tolerated, but if the regurgitation has weakened your heart muscle and signs of heart failure are present before pregnancy, the risk posed by pregnancy is higher.

 In patients who have had their heart valve replaced with a metal (mechanical) heart valve, they may be taking warfarin (Coumadin) which can cause risk to the fetus and alternative means of blood thinning may be required.
 In aortic insufficiency, women may be taking medicines such as ACE inhibitors such as lisinopril (Zestril) or enalapril (Vasotec).
 These drugs are dangerous to the developing fetus (see the section on Pregnancy) and need to be changed before conception.